 - Special studies in Swahili – For any level

-Students who have prior knowledge of Swahili should contact the Linguistics Department for test-out and language course placement information.
-The placement test is provided online.
-Students wishing to take placement tests should email the department firstname.lastname@example.org through their OHIO email account and include in the subject line: "Swahili Language Placement Test."
-The student will receive an email from the department with instructions on how take the test.
-Students who have no prior background in Swahili, or would like to begin with a new foreign language, do not need to take a placement test but should register for the beginning course (e.g. 1110).
+Students who have prior knowledge of Swahili should email email@example.com from their OHIO email account and include in the subject line: "Swahili Language Placement Test."
+Students will then receive an email with instructions on how to take the online placement test.
+Students who have no prior background in Swahili do not need to take a placement test and can enroll in an open section of 1110.